 During Summer Bridge Math

-Once on campus, you will have class and workshops during the day, as well as homework and opportunities for socializing during the evenings .
-Though the program is rigorous, you will have all of the resources needed to succeed, including time with faculty and access to peer coaches.
+Once on campus, you will have Bridge Math class and workshops during the day, as well as homework and opportunities for socializing during the evenings.
+Though the program is rigorous, you will have resources and support for success, including time with faculty and access to peer coaches.

 What Will I Learn?

 Topics covered will include essential quantitative reasoning skills for first-year STEM coursework, such as:

 - proportional reasoning, and

 Example Daily Schedule

 - Summer Bridge Workshops: 9 - 10:30 a.m.